 Each person’s relationship with the IRS is unique, just like each person’s financial situation is unique, too.
 Whether or not you’re dealing with the IRS, defending an audit, repaying your debt, negotiating an installment plan, or simply filing your taxes, the first and best tool you can have at your disposal is knowledge.

-The best strategy for gaining the knowledge and confidence you need to deal with the IRS is never to go it alone.
+The best strategy for gaining the confidence to deal with the IRS is never to go it alone.
 A competent team of tax experts can not only help file error-free taxes and boost your tax refund, but it can also help cut down your tax debt, successfully defend audits, and improve your overall confidence—in and out of tax season.

 And there’s truly no feeling better than that.